 Non-Pharmacologic Ways to Manage Depression

+There are other and safer ways to manage and treat depression without resorting to antidepressants.
 Anything that enhances the production of the neurotransmitter serotonin can potentially help the management of depression.
 Things like vitamin D and sunlight (by making vitamin D) can stimulate serotonin production.

 A study from Duke University showed that exercise is just as effective a treatment for depression as Paxil and Zoloft.
 Also, better nutrition can make a difference in the brain’s ability to make serotonin.
 Avoiding caffeine, sugar and artificial sweeteners is one way to maintain serotonin levels.

 In addition, serotonin production is dependent on adequates amount of the amino acid tryptophan.
 Amino acids are found in protein – so adequate amounts of protein can naturally improve serotonin levels.
 The supplement 5-HTP also improves serotonin production.
 Tryptophan gets converted into 5-HTP and 5-HTP gets converted into serotonin.

 An often overlooked risk factor for depression is declining sex hormones.
 This includes testosterone, estrogen,and progesterone.
 Achieving optimal sex hormone levels can obviate the need for antidepressant use for some.